a-bentofreire/jstracetoix/README.md

 [JsTraceToIX](https://www.devtoix.com/en/projects/jstracetoix) is an expression tracer for debugging React or Vue components, arrow functions, method chaining, and expressions in general.

-Code editors cannot set breakpoints within expressions, including React or Vue components, arrow functions, and chained methods, often requiring significant code changes to debug this type of code.
+Code editors typically cannot set breakpoints within such expressions, requiring significant code changes to debug.

 JsTraceToIX provides a straightforward solution to this problem.